 Stroke Malpractice by Miami Hospitals

-A “transient ischemic attack” is not a stroke – but it is a sign that a stroke is coming soon.
+For example, a transient ischemic attack can be a sign that a full acute stroke is coming soon.
 It has most of the same stroke symptoms as an acute ischemic stroke – dizziness, nausea, headache, loss of vision in one eye, loss of balance, facial droop – but unlike a full-blown stroke, it will eventually resolve itself.

 When the hospital misses the signs of a stroke, malpractice may be the root cause.
-If your loved one died or was disabled by a preventable stroke, contact the attorneys at Kaire & Heffernan, LLC for a free consultation of your legal options.
+If your loved one died or was disabled by a preventable stroke, contact the attorneys at Kaire & Heffernan for a free consultation to discuss your legal options.
 Call us at 866-769-0123 today!